plstic/cmsc389b-fall2020/projects/prolog/README.md

 you do not have swi-prolog.
 You must have swi-prolog, as other implementation versions may cause tests to fail.

+Here is a vscode extension for those use VSCode: https://marketplace.visualstudio.com/items?itemName=arthurwang.vsc-prolog.
 ### Introduction

 [Hunt the Wunpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) is a 1973 game